astronomer/airflow-guides/guides/airflow-great-expectations.md

 ## Conclusion

-In this guide, we presented a brief overview of Great Expectations and how to use the provider operator to create Great Expectations Airflow Tasks.
+In this guide, we presented a brief overview of Great Expectations and explained how to use the provider operator to create Great Expectations Airflow tasks.
 For more examples on how to use the `GreatExpectationsOperator` as part of an ELT pipeline, check out the [Snowflake](https://registry.astronomer.io/dags/simple-great-expectations-snowflake-el), [BigQuery](https://registry.astronomer.io/dags/simple-great-expectations-bigquery-el/), and [Redshift](https://registry.astronomer.io/dags/simple-great-expectations-redshift-el) examples on the [Astronomer Registry](https://registry.astronomer.io/).